SpaceShaman/SpaceAssistant/README.md

 </picture>

 Voice assistant built with [Vue.js](https://vuejs.org/).
 Easily to hack and extend.
-It use VoiceRecognition API vie [annyang](https://github.com/TalAter/annyang) library to recognize commands and [OpenAI API](https://platform.openai.com/docs/) to generate text and speech.
+It use VoiceRecognition API via [annyang](https://github.com/TalAter/annyang) library to recognize commands and [OpenAI API](https://platform.openai.com/docs/) to generate text and speech.
 All functionalities are built as plugins, so you can easily expand this application by yourself.
 Because this application use VoiceRecognition API, it works only in browsers that support it like Chrome (firefox doesn't support it).